Road Traffic (St.

 (2) A

-vehicle shall not be driven so as to make a left-hand turn from a road
+person must not drive a vehicle so as to make a left-hand turn from a road

 specified in the first column of Part 2 of Schedule 4 into a road